Tet Offensive: Phase II

-During the early morning hours of 4 May, PAVN/VC units initiated the second phase of the offensive (known by the South Vietnamese and Americans as "Mini-Tet") by striking 119 targets throughout South Vietnam, including Saigon.
+During the early morning hours of 4 May, PAVN/VC units initiated the second phase of the offensive (known by the South Vietnamese and Americans as "Mini-Tet") by striking 119 targets throughout South Vietnam.
 This time, however, allied intelligence was better prepared, stripping away the element of surprise.
 Most of the communist forces were intercepted by allied screening elements before they reached their targets.
 13 VC battalions, however, managed to slip through the cordon and once again plunged the capital into chaos.
 Severe fighting occurred at Phu Lam, (where it took two days to root out the VC 267th Local Force Battalion), around the Y-Bridge and at Tan Son Nhut.
 By 12 May, however, it was all over.
 VC forces withdrew from the area leaving behind over 3,000 dead.

 The fighting had no sooner died down around Saigon than U.S. forces in Quảng Tín Province suffered a defeat when the PAVN 2nd Division attacked Kham Duc, the last Special Forces border surveillance camp in I Corps.
 1,800 U.S. and ARVN troops were isolated and under intense attack when MACV made the decision to avoid a situation reminiscent of that at Khe Sanh.
 Kham Duc was evacuated by air while under fire and abandoned to the North Vietnamese.